Graptopetalum rusbyi (Greene) Rose

 Cotyledon rusbyi, Dudleya rusbyi, Echeveria rusbyi, Graptopetalum orpetii

-Graptopetalum rusbyi is a small, perennial succulent with several stemless or short-stemmed rosettes up to 4 inches (10 cm) in diameter.
-The leaves are pale green or reddish to violet, up to 2 inches (5 cm) long and wide.
-In the springtime, it develops flower spikes up to 6 inches (15 cm) tall, with clusters of yellowish-white flowers, cross-banded with dark red and yellow dots towards the center of the petals.
+Graptopetalum rusbyi is a small succulent with several stemless or short-stemmed rosettes of pale green or reddish to violet leaves.
+The rosettes grow up to 4 inches (10 cm) in diameter.
+Leaves are up to 2 inches (5 cm) long and up to 0.6 inches (1.5 cm) wide.
+Flowers are yellowish-white and cross-banded with dark red and yellow dots towards the center of the petals.
+They appear in clusters on up to 6 inches (15 cm) tall flower spikes in spring.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).